 I can’t be sure but I believe I watched the original Mary Poppins when I was twelve or thirteen.
 (Or younger, I really can’t remember).
 I obviously didn’t enjoy that lone viewing very much because ever since, even with YouTube, I’ve never once searched for Mary Poppins songs or movie clips.
 Neither do I play any of the signature songs on my Electone.

 As for why I didn’t like it, it’s because … the movie never does get down to explaining what on earth or who on earth Mary is.
 I mean, she can fly, bend reality, open portals to alternate realms, probably spews fire and acid too if she wants to.
 Just who is she?
 Why did this cosmic being come to the aid of the original Banks children?

-It’s like, the author herself, P. L. Travers, acknowledged how the whole Mary Poppins dropping in to save the day plot-line gets old real quick.
+The author herself, P. L. Travers, once acknowledged how the whole Mary Poppins dropping in to save the day plotline gets old real quick.

 The summary: it took me quite a while to adjust to this old-world 1960s formula.
 I needed some effort before I started enjoying the song and dance.

 But maybe it’s just me.
 I tend to look for the wrong things in the wrong girl.
 I never had a nanny, you see.

 Check out my other snappy movie reviews.